TiagoMaiaL/PiPlayground/README.md

 ```

 ### Limitations
 - Lack of controls customization.
-The only documented method for controlling some of the controls is when you set `requiresLinearPlayback`
+The only documented method for customizing some of the controls is when you set `requiresLinearPlayback`
 - Other customization options are described in [this repository](https://github.com/CaiWanFeng/PiP) (although they are not documented by Apple)
 - PiP doesn't work on iPhone simulators